String literal: Declarative notation

-In the original FORTRAN programming language (for example), string literals were written in so-called Hollerith notation, where a decimal count of the number of characters was followed by the letter H, and then the characters of the string:
+The length of a literal can be encoded into the beginning of the text which alleviates the need for marking the beginning and end of a string.
+For example, in FORTRAN, string literals were written in Hollerith notation, where a decimal count of the number of characters was followed by the letter H, and then the characters of the string.